 Eiregem Belgium, March 2009.

 I had just left the Sahara Desert.
 I was sick, really, really sick.
-The kind you have a fever and where everything leaves your body from all possible routes.
-It was hot and I wanted to get north, to the Oasis’s, to Touzer, to sit in clear clean water until whatever this was left me.
-Yvette and Rita picked me up; Rita is a nurse and mother, and Yvette a farmer and a mother as well.
-I laid in their car unable to talk.
+The kind where everything leaves your body from all possible routes, where you have a fever.
+It was hot and I wanted to get north, to the Oasises, to Touzer, to sit in clear clean water until whatever this was left me.
+Yvette and Rita Picked me up.
+Rita a nurse and mother, and Yvette a farmer and a mother as well.
+I laid in there car unable to talk.
 They nursed me back to health and for the next 5 days we spent together until they had to fly back to Belgium.
 They left me on the island of Jerba, saying, “We will see each other again.
-I don’t know where or when but we will.”
-Two years later I was on a commercial fishing boat in Alaska, when I heard that they wanted to come to California to see me.
-I made it down there and for a week we were together again.
+I dont know where or when but we will.”
+Two years later I was on a commercial fishing boat in Alaska, when I found out that they wanted to come to California to see me.
+I made it down there and for a week we where together again.
 Then I was back in Europe to testify in a court in Ireland.
-I went from there to Yvette’s farm where I met her family, I was there for the birth of her grandchildren; twins born prematurely.
-It was an intense period, as they were not sure of the outcome.
-Three years later, I was back again for an exhibition in Mochengladbach, just a two-hour drive away.
-I went to see them, the twins, now three, riding bikes and giving kisses.
-The photo is of Camile, family friends, at his uncles’ farm.
+I went from there to Yvettes farm.
+Where I met her family, was there for the birth of her grand children.
+Twins born Prematurely.
+It was an intense period, as they where not sure of the out come.
+Three years later, I was back again for an exhibition in Mochengladbach, just a two hour drive away.
+I went to see them, the twins now three riding bikes and giving kisses.
+The photo is of Camile, family friends, at his uncles farm.
 Together we shrunk the world, put it in our pockets and skipped around.